 Charles Ives’ Concord Sonata is often described as one of the greatest American piano works.
 Now, on the centennial of its creation, one of the most sought-after soloists and chamber musicians of our time presents the Ives Concord Centennial Anniversary Concert.

-Jason Hardink, a pianist heralded by New York Times’ Anthony Tommasini for his “capacity for tenderness and grace”, along with guest flutist and MacArthur Fellow Claire Chase, presents a night of music celebrating Charles Ives’ staggeringly complex masterwork.
-In addition to the Concord Sonata, Hardink will premiere a piece by Jason Eckardt which combines original music with reimagined passages from the sonata, commissioned expressly to commemorate its centennial.
+Jason Hardink, a pianist heralded by New York Times’ Anthony Tommasini for his “capacity for tenderness and grace,” presents a night of music celebrating Charles Ives’ staggeringly complex masterwork.
+In addition to the Concord Sonata, for which he’ll be joined by guest flutist Alice Teyssier, Hardink will premiere a piece by Jason Eckardt which combines original music with reimagined passages from the sonata, commissioned expressly to commemorate its centennial.

 This riveting evening exploring the daring modernism, political progressivism, and humor evident in Ives’s Concord Sonata promises to be a concert as illuminating as the music it honors.

 A fearless interpreter of large-scale piano works both modern and historical, Jason Hardink’s recent repertoire includes the complete Michael Hersch The Vanishing Pavilions, Olivier Messiaen’s Vingt Regards sur l’Enfant-Jésus, the Liszt Transcendental Etudes paired with the Boulez Notations, and Wolfgang Rihm’s numbered Klavierstücke, all of which he performs from memory.